On Learning Verifiers and Implications to Chain-of-Thought Reasoning: Introduction

 \subsection{Related work}

-{\it Chain-of-Thought generation.} Chain-of-Thought and its variants \cite{wei2022chain,zhangautomatic,wangself,yao2023tree} are gaining popularity as paradigms for studying LLM reasoning. \cite{joshi2025theory} study the learnability of a time-invariant autoregressive generator for CoT for a fixed generation length $T$, and obtain sample complexity logarithmic in $T$, improving over the linear dependence for time-variant generation in \cite{malach2024auto}.
+{\it Chain-of-Thought generation.} Chain-of-Thought and its variants \cite{wei2022chain,zhangautomatic,wangself,yao2023tree} are gaining popularity as paradigms for studying LLM reasoning.
+CoT reasoning has known connections with planning for complex tasks~\citep{hao2023reasoning}, and in fact, our theoretical abstraction applies to generating plans as well. \cite{joshi2025theory} study the learnability of a time-invariant autoregressive generator for CoT for a fixed generation length $T$, and obtain sample complexity logarithmic in $T$, improving over the linear dependence for time-variant generation in \cite{malach2024auto}.
 Their work focuses only on in-distribution generalization.
 In contrast, our {\it \strong } verification model is able to provide strong verification guarantees even for out-of-distribution reasoning, which is crucial in the context of typical CoT generation where the generator may adapt to prompts or feedback.
-We further note an equivalence between a special case of our verification model and their generation model, in the sense that an algorithm for one can be used to achieve the other.
-Empirically, LLM based verifiers have been used to solve specific tasks, even outperforming finetuning based approaches~\cite{cobbe2021trainingverifierssolvemath}.
+Furthermore, we show concrete computational gaps between generation and verification, the functions in the generator class may not be efficiently evaluatable for a class of problems for which the verification functions are.
+We also note an equivalence between a special case of our verification model and their generation model, in the sense that an algorithm for one can be used to achieve the other (Remark \ref{rmk:equivalence}).
+Empirically, LLM-based verifiers have been used to solve specific tasks, even outperforming finetuning-based approaches~\cite{cobbe2021trainingverifierssolvemath}, especially with step-by-step verification~\citep{lightman2023let}.
+Our trustable verifiers involve checking proofs with respect to some gold standard reasoners, which may be reminiscent of imitation learning~\cite{nakano2021webgpt,yang2022chain}.